penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/09-connect-agents-a2a-protocol.md

 > [!NOTE]
 > The agent card is generated automatically for every conversational agent.

-## Logic App Agent APIs
+## Azure Logic Apps agent APIs

-Logic App agents expose two groups of APIs:
+Azure Logic Apps agents expose two groups of APIs:

 ### A2A-compliant APIs
 These [A2A specification](https://a2a-protocol.org/latest/specification/) dictates the APIs follow the [JSON-RPC 2.0 transport protocol](https://www.a2aprotocol.org/en/docs/json-rpc-2-0) and are suitable for external A2A clients: